favonia/cloudflare-ddns/README.markdown

     --certificate-oidc-issuer https://token.actions.githubusercontent.com
   ```

-  Note: this only proves that a Docker image is from this repository.
-It cannot prevent malicious code if someone hacks into GitHub or this repository.
+  Note: this only proves that the Docker image is from this repository, assuming that no one hacks into GitHub or the repository.
+It does not prove that the code itself is secure.

 - <details><summary>📚 The updater uses only established open-source Go libraries <em>(click to expand)</em></summary>